All Episodes

 Come on.

-What now you want to act all crazy?
+What, now you want to act all crazy?

 Say hello to the people.

-You just chilling, man.
+He's just chilling, man.

 He's like, come on, man, put me down.

-I'm gonna put you down.
+I'm going to put you down.

-I'm gonna put you down, Frank.
+I'm going to put you down, Frank.

 Here you go.

-Um so guys, welcome to the show.
+So, guys, welcome to the show.

 See, now you want to bother me again.

-Um before I do that, quick announcement.
+Before I do that, quick announcement.

-Um, why do I not have this here?
+Why do I not have this here?

 Sorry, guys.